OverviewLa Pedriza de Manzanares

 This hut is over Prado Peluca (1.175 m) and near Canto del Tolmo.
 It was built in 1916 and belongs to R.S.E.A Peñalara, offers food, water, light, beds (50 places in bunks), blankets and bar.
 It's open in weekends (including fridays), holidays and when it's reserved.
 Don't have telephone, WC or non-guarded places.
 Our summitposters "losdestroy" announce that Guzmán García is now the guardian of the refuge since 7 years ago.
 His phone number is 659 02 17 54.
 R.S.E.A Peñalara phone number is 91 522 87 43.
 Other possible numbers: 91 856 68 62 and 608 812 120.
 Prize ('04) with breakfast: 17 euro.
 Another site

-The easiest approach to the refuge is from Canto Cochino.
+to the refuge is from Canto Cochino.
 Cross the river Manzanares on a little wooden bridge.
 Surround some houses and continue on a good trail (GR 10) through the pinewood.
 After 100 m turn right and reach the shore of Arroyo (creek) de la Majadilla.
 The trail do a zig zag (20 min) for saving a slope and then turn flat.
 Leave another trail (goes to Collado del Cabrón) to the left and descent a little.
 There is a bifurcation but our path is the one to the right, the other goes to Circo de la Pedriza.
 Cross a little wooden bridge, traverse a meadow and reach the hut (30 min).
 Some meters below there is a drinking fountain called Fuente Acuña.

 Foremost peaks and rocky formationsEl Alcornocal